hydeenoble/ngx-dynamic-table/README.md

 Once the module is imported, you can start using the libaray seamlessly.

+### Step 2

-Setup you table config in your desired component file:
+Setup table config in your component file:

 ```typescript
 //app.component.ts